FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_netconf/readme.md

 1.  **Maximum number of connection attempts [count]** - Maximum number of initial connection retries.
 This is used when no connection is yet established for given node inside uniconfig transaction; when it is reached, the NETCONF won't try to connect to device anymore.
-By default, this value is set to 1.
+By default, this value is set to 1, non-positive value or null is interpreted as infinity.
 2.  **Maximum number of reconnection attempts [count]** - Maximum number of reconnection retries.
 This is used when connection was already successfully established and ongoing (not yet closed), but it dropped (from device side); when it is reached, the NETCONF won't try to reconnect to device anymore.
-By default, this value is set to 1.
+By default, this value is set to 0, non-positive value or null is interpreted as infinity.
 3.  **Initial timeout between attempts [seconds]** - The first timeout between reconnection attempts in milliseconds.
 The default timeout value is set to 2000 ms.